bat/bat/doc/manual/bayes.md

 following question: if there is only one model at hand, how to decide if that model is sufficient to explain the data, or if the search for a better model needs to continue?
-The standard procedure to tackle this problem of evaluating the *goodness of fit} is to define a test statistic \f$T=T(D)\f$ and to evaluate the following tail-area probability, that is the \f$p\f$ value
+The standard procedure to tackle this problem of evaluating the *goodness of fit* is to define a test statistic \f$T=T(D)\f$ and to evaluate the following tail-area probability, that is the \f$p\f$ value
 \f{align}{